variani/dotfiles/readme.md

 git clone https://github.com/tmux-plugins/tpm ~/.tmux/plugins/tpm
 ```

-- reload the tmux with prefix + r (see .tmux.conf)
+- Reload the tmux with prefix + r (see .tmux.conf).
-- install the plugins specified in .tmux.conf with prefix + I (capital i, as in **I**nstall)
+- Install the plugins specified in .tmux.conf with prefix + I (capital i, as in **I**nstall).
-- save the current tmux session with prefix + s
+- Test if tmux plugings in .tmux.conf work by trying to save the current tmux session with prefix + s.